How would you feel if you knew the majority of your customers were reading your product descriptions before they purchased –

 Quietly confident or…

-According to Salsify’s 2017 “Cracking the Consumer Code” report, 87% of consumers rate product content extremely or very important when deciding to buy.
-That’s why every booming brand from the likes of Harrods and Frank Body to Apple have got some serious wordsmithery on their product descriptions, ensuring they’re detailed and ready to convert.
+According to Salsify’s 2017 “Cracking the Consumer Code” report, 87% of consumers rate product content extremely/very important when deciding to buy.
+That’s why every booming brand – from the likes of Harrods to Frank Body and Apple – have got some serious conversion copywriting on their product descriptions.

 Example One (Harrods)